sastro2/gemini-chat/README.md

 <br/>

 <h2># 40 Bad Request</h2>
-<i>This error occurs if the necessary properties for a non auth endpoint were not provided</i>
+<i>This error occurs if the necessary properties for an endpoint were not provided</i>

 <br/>
 <br/>